Javierenrique00/audioextractor/README.md

 AudioExtractor is a server that uses [node-ytdl-core](https://github.com/fent/node-ytdl-core) for playing videos in only audio mode, [node-ytsr](https://github.com/fent/node-ytdl-core) for youtube searchs and [node-ytpl](https://github.com/TimeForANinja/node-ytpl) for youtube playlist.
 The objetive is to have a microservice for audio extraction from video streams.
 It has a functional and usefull Android client called [Grabwaves](https://github.com/Javierenrique00/grabwaves).

+Audioextractor can force transcoding of audio with the ffmpeg library using [ffmpeg-static](https://github.com/eugeneware/ffmpeg-static)

 Ready to be deployed locally, in docker containers or a Kubernetes cluster.

 ## Local installation.